This delicious cocktail combines homemade cold brew coffee, homemade cold foam, a touch of whiskey, and a sprinkle of sea salt! Absolute pour-fection!

 But, I will offer some suggestions.
 Take care of yourself.
 Be nice.
 To everyone.
 Wash yer dang hands.
 Drink some coffee.
 And some whiskey.

-Cold Brew Irish Coffee with Salted Cold Foam
+Cold Brew Coffee with Homemade Cold Foam

 For the cold brew coffee: